-If the student goes on to enroll in a graduate program at Southern New Hampshire University, graduate credit will be granted if the student earns grades of "B" or better in the 500-level courses.
+If the student goes on to enroll in a graduate program at Southern New Hampshire University, graduate credit only will be granted if the student earns grades of "B" or better in the 500-level courses; grades will not count again at the graduate level.
 Approval is limited to a maximum of six credits (two three-credit graduate courses).